 3 Signs Your Dog Is Overweight

 Many dogs suffer from obesity.
-In fact, 54% of dogs are obese in the US.
+In fact, almost 56% of dogs are obese in the US.
 Being able to curb a dog’s diet and increase their exercise at these points can drastically improve their health.

 Additionally, starting the process earlier is simpler than if you caught it later on.
 Dogs have a few dead giveaways when it comes to determining obesity.
 Here are some signs your dog is overweight: